repalash/threepipe/README.md

 The viewer initializes with a Scene, Camera, Camera controls(Orbit Controls), several importers, exporters and a default rendering pipeline.
 Additional functionality can be added with plugins.

-Check out the GLTF Load example to see it in action or to check the JS equivalent code: https://threepipe.org/examples/gltf-load/
+Check out the GLTF Load example to see it in action or to check the JS equivalent code: https://threepipe.org/examples/#gltf-load/

 Check out the [Plugins](#plugins) section below to learn how to add additional functionality to the viewer.

 ## License
-The core framework([src](https://github.com/repalash/threepipe/tree/master/src), [dist](https://github.com/repalash/threepipe/tree/master/dist), [examples](https://github.com/repalash/threepipe/tree/master/examples) folders) and any [plugins](https://github.com/repalash/threepipe/tree/master/plugins) without a separate license are under the [Apache 2.0 license](https://github.com/repalash/threepipe/tree/master/LICENSE).
+The core framework([src](https://github.com/repalash/threepipe/tree/master/src), [dist](https://github.com/repalash/threepipe/tree/master/dist), [examples](https://github.com/repalash/threepipe/tree/master/examples) folders) and any [plugins](https://github.com/repalash/threepipe/tree/master/plugins) without a separate license are under the Free [Apache 2.0 license](https://github.com/repalash/threepipe/tree/master/LICENSE).

 Some plugins(in the [plugins](https://github.com/repalash/threepipe/tree/master/plugins) folder) might have different licenses.
 Check the individual plugin documentation and the source folder/files for more details.